Things Leaders Say: “How Might We…”

 Questions for Times of Change

 Recently, I worked with a CEO and his immediate team in a very fast environment.
 We spent time processing thoughts and feelings the whole enterprise was experiencing during current major changes.
-This is a relatively small business, and the group … Read More
+This is a relatively small business, and the group I worked with comprised of 80% of the company.
+So, we had a very good … Read more

 Practical Tips for Leaders to Start Hard Conversations